devleaks/TouchPortal-X-Plane-UDP/README.md

 The XPPYthon3 plugin is provided with this distribution (`PI_tpxp_helper.py`) and should be placed in XPPYthon3 plugin script folder.

 # Touch Portal Events

 Here are a few pieces of Touch Portal code that are executed when values of dynamic stage change.

+The process works as follow:

+Through the `states.json` file, the plugin creates a Touch Portal dynamic state and notifies X-Plane that it is interested in getting the values of the datarefs referenced in the formula.

+The plugin monitors the dataref values it receives.
+When a value has really changed (after rounding), the plugin _computes_ the RPN formula and update the value of the state with the result of the formula.

+The plugin change (sends) the value of the dynamic state in Touch Portal server application.

+The Touch Portal server application goes through its routine, executing code linked to the state value change events.

 ## Change of button appearance

 ![Change button appearance](https://github.com/devleaks/TouchPortal-X-Plane-UDP/blob/main/docs/change-appearance-event.png?raw=true)

 ## Change of button displayed value

 ![Change of button displayed value](https://github.com/devleaks/TouchPortal-X-Plane-UDP/blob/main/docs/baro-value-change.png?raw=true)

 ## X-Plane Connection Status (change button icon)